 The Stirling engine is an external combustion heat engine.
-Originally it was conceived as an industrial main engine to compete with the steam engine, but in practice, for more than a century it was only used for domestic applications and for low-power engines.
+It was originally conceived as an industrial prime mover to compete with the steam engine, but in practice for more than a century it was only used for domestic applications and for low power engines.

 The Stirling engine was invented in 1816 by Robert Stirling, a Scottish priest.
 One of the concerns of the time was the safety of steam engines.
-Stirling's goal was to get a less dangerous engine than the steam engine.
+Stirling's goal was to achieve an engine less dangerous than the steam engine.

 The operation is based on the expansion and contraction of a gas that can be helium, hydrogen, nitrogen or air.
 This gas is forced to move cyclically from a cold source where it contracts to a hot source where it expands.

 This type of machine is considered as a heat engine.
-It is a thermodynamic motor due to the presence of a temperature gradient between the two thermal sources.
+It is a thermodynamic engine due to the presence of a temperature gradient between the two thermal sources.

-Development is still under investigation.
-The fact that you only need an external heat source gives it great versatility since this fact gives you the possibility of using many energy sources for its operation.
-Examples of energy sources used in this technology are solar thermal energy, fossil fuels such as coal or oil, biomass, geothermal energy, and others.
+Currently, the development is still under investigation.
+The fact that it only needs an external heat source gives it great versatility, since this fact gives it the possibility of being able to use many sources of energy for its operation.
+Examples of energy sources used in this technology are solar thermal energy, fossil fuels such as coal or oil, biomass, geothermal energy and others.

 How Does a Stirling Engine Work?

-A Stirling motor is an alternative motor that operates in a thermodynamically closed regenerative cycle.
-This cycle is the so-called Stirling cycle.
-The main characteristic of this cycle is that it works with cyclical compression and cyclical expansion of the working fluid at different temperature levels.
+A Stirling engine is a reciprocating engine that operates on a thermodynamically closed regenerative cycle.
+This cycle is called the Stirling cycle.
+The main characteristic of this cycle is that it works with cyclic compression and cyclic expansion of the working fluid at different temperature levels.

-The Stirling engine is a thermal engine that works through a compression and expansion cycle of a gas.
-Two levels of temperature are used that cause a net conversion of thermal energy into mechanical energy (mechanical work).
+The Stirling engine is a thermal engine that works through a cycle of compression and expansion of a gas.
+Two temperature levels are used that cause there to be a net conversion of thermal energy to mechanical energy (mechanical work).

-The compressed gas puts pressure on a piston.
+The compressed gas exerts a pressure on a piston.
 The piston is connected to a crankshaft that allows the linear movement of the piston inside the cylinder to be converted into a rotational movement of an axis.

-As is typical for heat engines, the general cycle consists of:
+As is typical in heat engines, the general cycle consists of:

 - Compress the gas that is at a lower temperature.